NATO, Submarines and Looking Back on Tragedy

 Can't get a straight sentence out of his mouth if you listen to some

-comments on our loyal friends, Jacques, and they didn't say that.
+comments.
+I saw our loyal friends, Jacques, and they didn't say that.

-You must have been all drinking
+you must have been all drinking

 with